 This appealed to Sham and Sanju as they had their homes at the staff quarters provided by the Research Institute at Mohkampur, 10 km away from Dehradun city on the road from Dehradun city to Saharadhara.

 The taxi behind them took the deviation to head straight to Mohkampur with Sanju and Sham.
 The lineup of traffic towards Deharadun moved for another kilometer and stopped again.
-Aaiesha taxi stopped at another road block.
+Aaiesha’s taxi stopped at another roadblock.

-(pic-14) Squirrel from a tree jumped through open car windows on Aaiesha
+(pic-14) A squirrel from a tree jumped through open car windows on Aaiesha

-(pic-15) Taxi driver Kartar Singh brings Aaiesha to emergency room at mussoorie
+(pic-15) Taxi driver Kartar Singh brings Aaiesha to the emergency room at Mussoorie

 The duty doctor wanted someone of authority to come to the emergency room to admit Aaiesha as it could become a police case otherwise.